TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 9/Hebrews 9.6.md

 ---

-Now these things having been thus prepared, the priests go in continually into the first tabernacle, accomplishing the services;
+Now these things having been thus prepared, the priests go in continually into the first tabernacle, accomplishing the services,